Abdul-Aziz Ayaba Musah: Political career

 He is a member of NPP and currently the MP for Mion Constituency.
 He won the seat with 21,552 votes whilst Mohammed Abdul Aziz of the NDC had 14,158 votes.
 The capture of the seat by Abdul Aziz made history because it was the first time the NPP won the Mion Constituency in 28 years.

 In 2021, Abdul-Aziz together with Alexander Kwamena Afenyo-Markin, Johnson Kwaku Adu, Laadi Ayii Ayamba and Emmanuel Kwasi Bedzrah were sworn in during the Extraordinary Session 2021 of the Parliament of the ECOWAS which happened in Freetown in Sierra Leone.
 In February 2024, Abdul Aziz was nominated by Nana AKufo-Addo for consideration by parliament as Deputy Minister for Fisheries and Aqua Culture.
 Parliament's Appointment Committee vetted and approved him and in May 2024, he was sworn into office.

 Committees

 In Parliament, he has served on various committees including the Special Budget and Employment, Social Welfare and State Enterprises Committees.
 He is currently a member of the Local Government and Rural Development Committee.

 In March 2023, Abdul Aziz received the People's MP of the Year Award at the Northern Excellence Awards.

 Personal life

 Abdul-Aziz Ayaba Musah is a Muslim.

 Philanthropy

 In 2020, he donated a motorcycle to the Chief of Jagrido in the Northern Region of Ghana.
+In 2022, as the Member of Parliament for the area, he commissioned two boreholes to two communities in the Mion District, namely, Sakpe and Tijo.

+Again, in 2021 he donated school uniforms to the Bourido Primary School students in his constituency.
+The School's headmaster together with the Parents Teachers Association (PTA) received the uniforms numbering to 130.